 From May 25, 2018 onwards, any organization that processes personal information about EU citizens must have systems in place to comply GDPR laws, and prove their compliance with documentation.
 With this fast approaching deadline, surprising research has shown that over 50% of companies affected by the GDPR will not be in full compliance with its requirements in time.
 This is a major risk as non-compliance can cost organizations up to 20M Euro in fines or 4% of the total annual turnover of the preceding financial year!

 The GDPR is a complex regulation put in place to protect personal data of individual customers.
-With the heavy and only growing usage of social media and enterprise collaboration platforms by companies around the world, several GDPR laws have been put in place to help protect personal information living within these platforms.
+With the heavy and only growing usage of social media and enterprise collaboration networks by companies around the world, several GDPR laws have been put in place to help protect personal information living within these platforms.

-The following unique issues are of important exploration when determining steps towards GDPR compliance in regard to social media and enterprise collaboration platforms like Yammer, Workplace by Facebook, Chatter and more:
+The following unique issues are of important exploration when determining steps towards GDPR compliance in regard to social media and enterprise collaboration networks like Yammer, Workplace by Facebook, Chatter and more:

 - Data Protection and Privacy: The need to implement policy statements on websites and social media that address the intention of collecting data before doing so.